Araxeus/Youtube-Volume-Scroll/README.md

 >  Chromium Extension that enable scrolling mousewheel to control volume on Youtube and Youtube Music

->  Enables a big volume boost on youtube.com by default (from 40% to 100% - only with scrollwheel, vanilla volume bar works the same)

 ### 🏠 [Homepage](https://github.com/Araxeus/Youtube-Volume-Scroll#welcome-to-youtube-volume-scroll-)

 Sadly it cost 5$ to publish an extension to chrome webstore.